fjaqu1n0/MCM-Website/README.md

 # Software-Design-Long-Exam
-Website made in partial compliance on the requirements of CPE107 - Sofware Design (Laboratory)
+Website made in partial compliance on the requirements of CPE107L  - Software Design (Laboratory)